A-Level English Language

 Students studying English Language at Oxford Tutorial College engage with a subject that involves the study of the English language from its origins to the present day.
 The course covers changes and developments in vocabulary, grammar and pronunciation.
 This involves studying examples of English from the seventeenth century to the modern era, and analysing them using the terminology of linguistics.
 Apart from the theory, the subject includes practical studies of authentic written and spoken English from a broad range of sources.

-The new AQA specification, started in 2015, encourages students to develop their subject expertise by engaging creatively and critically with a wide range of texts and discourses.
+The AQA specification encourages students to develop their subject expertise by engaging creatively and critically with a wide range of texts and discourses.

 How is English Language assessed?